How to Get Married in The USA as a Foreigner

 Concerning the legal requirements, there is no one-size-fits-all package.
 There are different categories that you could fall under.
 Let’s take a look at them:

-- I am a Foreign National and my American Fiancé(e) is in the United States
+I am a foreign national, and my American Fiancé(e) is in the United States

 If you are a foreigner and you and your American (citizen or green card holder) intending spouse are both living in the United States, you will need to adjust your legal status by changing your temporary work visa to a USA green card.
 To do this, you need to get married and register your marriage with the state officials where the wedding took place.